 After surgery, the patients were placed in pediatric ICU usually for 48 hours, drain was usually removed by the 2nd day or according to output, parents were informed about the swelling that it should subside after a few days.
 Patients were usually discharged at the 5th day form surgery. they came for suture removal at the 12 day post- operatively.

-Whitaker classification was applied in our study which
+Table 1: Whitaker classification was applied in our study which